March 5: The Museum in Washington, DC will open today. Due to weather, the Udvar-Hazy Center in Chantilly, VA is closed.

 Exploring Space Lectures Series

-Presenter: Madhulika (Lika) Guhathakurta, program scientist, NASA Headquarters, Science Mission Directorate, Living with a Star
+Presenter: Madhulika (Lika) Guhathakurta, program scientist, NASA, Science Mission Directorate, Living with a Star

 8:00 pm to 9:00 pm

 Museum in Washington, DC

 6:30 pm - PRE-LECTURE: View a free film in the Lockheed Martin IMAX Theater or Albert Einstein Planetarium; participate in educational programming

 9:00 pm - Stargazing in the Phoebe Waterman Haas Public Observatory, weather permitting.